The Big Picture On The Risks of Real Estate Investment:

 All sponsors forecast rising expenses with every year that goes by.
 But that doesn’t mean they always forecast the extent of those cost increases.

 Property management expenses, labor and maintenance costs, and property taxes can also rise faster than expected.
-All of these lower the net operating income, again pinching cash flow and reducing the property value.
-You know how that ends by now: sponsors have to choose between holding a property with low or negative cash flow, or selling at a loss.
+These lower the net operating income, again pinching cash flow and reducing the property value.
+You know how that ends by now: sponsors have to choose between holding property with low or negative cash flow or selling at a loss.

 6. Tightening Credit Markets

-If banks and lenders tighten their lending standards, that can make it hard to refinance or sell even for properties that cash flow just fine.
+If banks and lenders tighten their lending standards, it can be difficult to refinance or sell even properties that cash flow well.

 Imagine a deal with an approaching loan expiration date.
-The sponsor reaches out to dozens of lenders, but none of them agree to refinance, because they simply don’t want to touch commercial real estate at that moment.
+The sponsor contacts dozens of lenders, but none of them agree to refinance because they simply don’t want to touch commercial real estate at that moment.

-Again, the syndicator finds themselves stuck between being unable to hold and unable to sell the property for a profit.
+Again, the syndicator cannot hold and sell the property for a profit.

 7. Delayed Distributions